-Jude Hansen (Taupo SFC) asked whether a trout competition could be approved, to which the response was that it had previously been removed due to legislation issues, but further discussion.
+Jude Hansen Taupo SFC asked whether a trout competition could be approved, to which the response was that it had previously been removed due to legislation issues, but it was agreed to discuss this further.

-Deryk Nielsen (Tauranga SFC) confirmed that their club is participating in the calendar of competitions, further highlighting the ongoing engagement with fishing events.
+Deryk Nielsen Tauranga SFC confirmed that their club is participating in the calendar of competitions, further highlighting the ongoing engagement with fishing events.